 Message from Head of CIRV - Inspector Daryl Lyon - September 2019

 “CIRV has now made a national impact, and it is clear to see why.
 We continue to receive interest from many UK forces, Violence Reduction Units, and members of the public who all have commented positively on the progress that CIRV has made the real difference is making to communities and individuals alike.
 We as a team remain totally focussed to our mission of getting people out of gang related criminality.
 We have now had over 500 referrals in just over 6 months.
 Whilst this is a phenomenal amount where we can now start making a difference it also indicates just how much gangs affect local communities.
-On the 4th of October we will have our second call-in event which I know will be a tremendous success.
 If you know of anyone who will benefit from CIRV you can refer via this website under the CIRV Referral section.
 In a gang and want to get out phone/ text 07539183975 24/7.”

 “CIRV Northamptonshire is the best violence and gangs intervention we have seen anywhere in the UK”